Stettler officially received news by wire that it had become a town on the afternoon of Friday, November 23rd, 1906.

 In the spring of 1906, Carl Stettler built the National Hotel on the site of the present Stettler Hotel.
 This hotel burned down in 1908 and he started to build another, the National Hotel, on the same site in 1909.
 The hotel was only partly built when he sold his interest to R.L.
 Shaw who completed the hotel (pictured below).
 In 1942 The National hotel burned down and was replaced by the Stettler Hotel in 1948.
 Mr. Wilson Pyper built the first hotel on Railway Avenue, the Alberta Hotel.

-Stettler was established as a village on June 30, 1906 and incorporated as a town November 23, 1906.
-The first school was held in J.B.
-Griffith's warehouse and the first school building was constructed in 1907 (pictured below is the laying of the cornerstone).
+Stettler was established as a village on June 30, 1906 and incorporated as a town on November 23, 1906.
+The the first school building was constructed in 1907, which later became the courthouse (pictured below is the laying of the cornerstone).

 The first bank, The Merchant's Bank, was established in a tent in 1905.
 The first hospital was a private 8-bed hospital initially set up in a rented building by Dr. Donovan in 1909.
 In 1912 a 10-bed hospital was operated by Dr. Franchum.
 Next, a 12-bed hospital was opened by Dr. Creighton in 1914 and in 1915, a 6-bed nursing home was operated by Mrs. Mills.